2023 DCSSC

 Resumes & Interviews: Tips for Pre-Service & Early Career Teachers

-Mr. Adam Dyche & Mr. Jason Jaffe
+Mr. Adam Dyche and Mr. Jason Jaffe

-Competition for social studies openings is fierce.
+Competition for social studies openings can be fierce.
 With hundreds of applicants, how do you stand out in the crowd?
 Area Department Chairs will walk through job postings, cover letters and resumes, job fairs and networking, and interviews.
 This session is for current or recent student teachers, or teachers early in their careers.
 In addition to providing time for answering questions, this session will provide tips and strategies for landing a position in the district of your dreams.

 9:10 am-10:05 am